|Born||In 32 AC|

 Androw was described as comely at seventeen.
 Due to drinking heavily, he became puffy-faced, round-shouldered and fleshy by the age of twenty-two.
 He was a timid, unremarkable and uncertain man who could neither read nor write.

 Androw was a failed squire in his youth, possessing no skill at arms.
-Despite being raised on an island he couldn't swim nor sail a ship.
+Although he was raised on an island he could not swim nor sail a ship.
 In 47 AC his father hosted Princess Rhaena Targaryen.
 They grew more than fond of each other during the princess's stay at Faircastle.
 They married in 49 AC during the reign of King Jaehaerys I Targaryen; Lord Farman's maester, Smike, speculated that the princess had only wed Androw not because she loved him, but instead because of her love for his sister Elissa.
-However, there were tensions between the couple and Androw's brother Ser Franklyn Farman, who became Lord of Fair Isle after their father's death.
-They were forced to leave with Androw's sister Elissa.
+However, there were tensions between the couple and Androw's brother Ser Franklyn Farman, who became Lord of Fair Isle after their father died.
+They were forced to leave with Androw's sister Elissa in 50 AC.

 After his sister Elissa had fled Dragonstone, it was later discovered she had stolen three dragon eggs from Rhaena.
 Furious at the betrayal, Rhaena summoned her husband and demanded to know if he knew anything.
 His tearful denials only enraged Rhaena further.
+He had offered to accompany her to see Jaehaerys at King's Landing following the theft of the eggs, but she scornfully refused.
 The marriage between the two, though never passionate, became loveless.
 Androw became lonely after his sister left, being his only true friend and companion in life.

-He was ignored by other lords when they visited Rhaena, he sat at his wife's side at meals but didn't share her bed, they slept apart in different towers, and though his wife even said he should find a pretty maid to share his bed, he never did.
-Having no skill at arms he would remain abed while knights trained in the yard, he could neither read nor write, and though Androw could ride a horse passably well, trotting around the yard, he was too timid to leave the castle.
-He drank a great deal; men at Dragonstone paid him no mind; the ladies tittered about him behind his back; servants sometimes ignored his commands; children taunted him, the cruelest being Aerea Targaryen, who once threw the contents of a chamberpot over his head just because she was angry at her mother.
+Other lords ignored him when they visited Rhaena.
+He sat at his wife's side at meals but did not share her bed; that honor went to her companions and favorites.
+They slept apart in different towers, and though the gossip at Dragonstone was that his wife was even wont to say he should find a pretty maid to share his bed, he never did.
+Having no skill at arms, he would remain abed while knights trained in the yard.
+He could neither read nor write.
+Though Androw could ride a horse passably well, trotting around the yard, he was too timid to leave the castle.
+He drank a great deal; men at Dragonstone paid him no mind; the ladies tittered about him behind his back; servants sometimes ignored his commands; children taunted him, the cruelest being his step-daughter Aerea Targaryen, who once threw the contents of a chamberpot over his head just because she was angry at her mother.
 When Rhaena dismissed Ser Merrell Bullock, Androw asked her to make him the new commander of the garrison in his place.
 She and her ladies burst out laughing at the request.

 When news came in 54 AC, which would become known as the Year of the Stranger, that Rhaena's mothers health was failing, Androw announced he would accompany Rhaena to Storm's End so he could comfort her.
-Rhaena refused, and not gently.
+Rhaena refused his company as she had before, and not gently.
 A loud argument preceded her departure.

 Quotes by Androw